Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 **Add cleaning checklist to tablet mode**

-The user wants to see the cleaning checklist although he is not logged in.
+The user wants to see the cleaning checklist even when he is not logged in.

 **Distinguish between weekly and bi-weekly cleaning in calender**

 As a user I want to see which kind of cleaning I should perform.
-Use different colors.
+The types should be easy to distinguish, for example by color.

 **Show a message on the main page if selected for cleaning**

-As a user I want to see whether I have to clean.
+As a user I want to see whether or not I have to clean today.
 This should be visible on the tablet as well as on the user page.

 **Settings page for users**

 As a user I want to be able to configure my account on a settings page.
 * email configuration
-* profile pic
+* profile picture
 * password

 **Extend cleaning checklist**

-Add restart Button and Finish Button to the coffee checklist.
-Cross out finished tasks
+Add restart button and finish button to the coffee checklist.
+Cross out finished tasks.

 **Include calender entry invitation in cleaning email**

-As a user I want that a calendar invitation is included in the email that informs me about my cleaning schedule.
+As a user I want a calendar invitation to be included in the email that informs me about my upcoming cleanings.

 **Blame feature**